harehare/tree-sitter-mq/README.md

-# tree-sitter-mq
+<h1 align="center">tree-sitter-mq</h1>

-Tree-sitter grammar for the mq.
+Tree-sitter grammar for the [mq](https://github.com/harehare/mq).

 ## Overview

-This package provides a tree-sitter parser for mq, a jq-like command-line tool for Markdown processing.
+This package provides a tree-sitter parser for [mq](https://mqlang.org), a jq-like command-line tool for Markdown processing.

 ## Usage